Biman Bangladesh Airlines Reconnects Dhaka and Karachi After a Decade | Business

 Biman Bangladesh Airlines Reconnects Dhaka and Karachi After a Decade

-Biman Bangladesh Airlines will resume direct flights between Dhaka and Karachi from January 29, marking the first such service in over a decade.
-Initially operated twice weekly, the resumption follows diplomatic efforts between Bangladesh and Pakistan to strengthen ties, facilitated by recent political changes in Bangladesh.
+Biman Bangladesh Airlines will recommence direct flights between Dhaka and Karachi from January 29, reinstating a route that last operated over a decade ago.
+The service will run twice a week, potentially reducing travel time significantly and strengthening diplomatic and economic ties between Bangladesh and Pakistan.

 - Country: